 • Sellers – who sell filled packaging to the end-consumer.

-If your company has a turnover of more than £1m and handles more than 25 tonnes of packaging you will need to report packaging placed on the market but not financially contribute.
+If your company has a turnover of more than £1m and handles more than 25 tonnes of packaging, you must report the packaging placed on the market but not contribute financially.

-If your company has a turnover of more than £2m and handles more than 50 tonnes of packaging you will be obligated to pay for EPR.
+If your company has a turnover of more than £2m and handles more than 50 tonnes of packaging, you must pay for EPR.

 AT-A-GLANCE EPR TIMELINE